-9.3 Annual Releases, Tagging and Marking
+9.3 Annual Releases, Tagging, and Marking

-The annual release of fall Chinook salmon smolts from PRH range considerably since the initial release of roughly 2.38 million smolts from the 1979 brood year to over roughly 10.30 million from the 1982 brood year (Table 15).
-The 2016 release goal for PRH is 7,299,504 smolts.
+The annual release of fall Chinook salmon smolts from PRH has ranged considerably since the initial release of roughly 2.38 million smolts from the 1979 brood year to over roughly 10.30 million from the 1982 brood year (Table 15).
+The 2017 release goal for PRH was 7,299,504 smolts.
 This goal includes a recent increase in the Grant PUD mitigation from 5,000,000 to 5,599,504 combined with the ongoing USACE's John Day mitigation of 1,700,000 smolts.

-In 2016, PRH released an estimated 7,242,054 subyearling fall Chinook salmon from the 2015 broodstock (Table 16).
-Fish were released between June 16 and June 24.
+In 2018, PRH released an estimated 7,987,222 subyearling fall Chinook salmon from the 2017 broodstock (Table 16).
+Fish were released between May 22 and June 21.

 Various mark types and rates have occurred at PRH over the years for both the Grant PUD and USACE mitigation fish.
 In 1976, PRH began adipose fin clipping and coded-wire tagging a portion of the juvenile fall Chinook released to determine PRH contributions to ocean and river fisheries.
-All smolts associated with the USACE John Day mitigation have been adipose clipped, but only small fractions included a CWT.
-Poor returns in 2007 precluded the production of USACE John Day mitigation fish for the 2008 release.
+The smolt production at PRH associated with the USACE mitigation increased the number of adipose clipped smolts released by ~1.7 million starting with brood year 2006.
+The number of coded-wire tagged fish released from PRH increased to >1.2 million fish starting with brood year 2009 of which ~600,000 were adipose clipped.
+An additional 1 million adipose clipped smolts were included in the release since brood year 2011.

 All PRH releases for both mitigation programs were 100% otolith marked beginning with the 2008 release.
 All intra-annual releases from PRH have the same annual otolith pattern, but the pattern differs between years.
 The eyed eggs produced for the RSH program have received an otolith mark for brood years 2010 through 2016.
-Otolith sampling at PRH and in the Hanford Reach should provide increased precision in the determination of PRH origin returns to the hatchery and Hanford Reach compared to CWT estimates.
-Given sufficient samples sizes, the otolith mark rate of 100% may provide better estimates than those from CWTs.
+Otolith marking of the RSH production was discontinued beginning with the 2017 brood.

-Since 1987, the U.S. Section of the Pacific Salmon Commission (PSC) has supported a coordinated project which seeks to capture and CWT 200,000 naturally produced juvenile fall Chinook salmon in the Hanford Reach.
+Since 1987, the U.S. Section of the Pacific Salmon Commission (PSC) has supported a coordinated project which seeks to capture and CWT 200,000 naturally produced juvenile fall Chinook salmon in the Hanford Reach (Fryer 2017).
 Fish are collected with seines over a ten day period between late May and early June.
 Fish are approximately 40-80 mm long at the time of capture.
 Recoveries from these tagged fish are used to estimate harvest exploitation rates and interception rates for Hanford Reach natural origin fall Chinook salmon.
 These data have also more recently been used to estimate the number of natural origin juveniles produced in the Hanford Reach (Harnish et al. 2012, Harnish 2017).